-While earlier Spotmatics only turned the meter on when the stop-down switch was in the upper position, and turned it off as soon as a shot was taken, the Pentax Spotmatic F needs to have the meter on when the lens is opened up – for this reason the meter switches on as soon as you unlock the shutter release – so it is much easier to accidentally drain the batteries of an SP F (this may also be why the SP F was given a bigger battery than earlier Spotmatics).
+While earlier Spotmatics only turned the meter on when the stop-down switch was in the upper position, and turned it off as soon as a shot was taken, the Pentax Spotmatic F needs to have the meter on when the lens is opened up – for this reason the battery will drain unless you keep the lens cap on – so it is much easier to accidentally drain the batteries of an SP F (this may also be why the SP F was given a bigger battery than earlier Spotmatics).

 A little context here, I am blessed with a good excuse for travelling – even in times of lockdown – I’m a volunteer transplant courier, carrying stem cells around the UK (and beyond when travel restrictions permit) – these are a few shots I took with The SPF on trips to Shefield, Heathrow and Bristol…

 Recently I’ve been running a lot of B&W film through cameras.
 The other day I was debating whether to just slip the little XA2 into my pocket for a trip, or to pack the Contax G1.
 Then I started to fiddle with the Pentax Spotmatic F, which had been sitting against the skirting board in the lounge for a while.
 I hadn’t had a film in for some years.
 I screwed one of my little Zenitar Fish-eyes on it and was amazed at how good it felt.
 It earned a fresh roll of film almost immediately.
 Having taken it on the trip I can’t think why I’m not shooting with this camera all the time.